paintception/Deep-Quality-Value-DQV-Learning-/README.md

 ![](https://user-images.githubusercontent.com/14283557/46071343-165d7b80-c180-11e8-8b23-37cfecb96534.jpg)

-This repo contains the code and models of the paper Deep Quality-Value (DQV) Learning which will be presented at the coming **NIPS Deep Reinforcement Learning Workshop, Montreal (CA)**: https://arxiv.org/abs/1810.00368
+This repo contains the official code and models of the paper Deep Quality-Value (DQV) Learning which has been presented at the **NeurIPS Deep Reinforcement Learning Workshop, Montreal (CA), 2018**: https://arxiv.org/abs/1810.00368

 Given a standard RL setting, unlike Temporal-Difference (TD) Reinforcement Learning algorithms such as DQN and DDQN, DQV aims to learn directly a Value function with the TD(λ) update rule: